kritisen/kritisen.github.io/_posts/2018-03-05-ai-deep-learning-machine-learning-quotes.md

 ---

-I have heard different variations of the same quote so many times now -- I thought I would start archiving quotes from some interesting people.
+I have heard different variations of the same quote so many times now -- I thought I would start archiving quotes from some interesting people in one place (more to come).

+My initial reaction: But more important than fire really?

 - Sundar Pichai (CEO, Google):
 > "AI is one of the most important things humanity is working on.
 It is more profound than, I dunno, electricity or fire,"